 7. Detroit Metropolitan Wayne County Airport (DTW)

-As a main hub for Northwest Airlines, Detroit's airport values families as regular customers/consumers.
+Detroit's airport values families as regular customers/consumers.
 Detroit trumps most airports with a whopping seven play areas for children.
 All of the indoor playgrounds are located in the newer section of the airport: McNamara Terminal.
 Concourse A has four kid zones, Concourse B has two and one is in Concourse C. If your layover seems like its lasting forever, all you have to do is walk along the terminal and hit all the play areas on the way to your gate.
 This is sure to appease cranky, young travelers.
 Comfy seating accommodations are available for parents.

 KidZoo is a children's toy and apparel store worth checking out.
 It is close to Gate A43 in the McNamara Terminal.
 Inside, visitors find an onslaught of toys, games and souvenirs.
 A flat-screen television plays children's shows.
 Kids will be as almost excited as if it was a real zoo, and they'll soon lose their crankiness over traveling.
 KidZoo has a cool program where you can buy a book at one location, return it at another within six months and receive 50 percent of your money back.
 It's an easy task if you're flying to another airport with a KidZoo location, just read it on the plane.
 Some of these sites include Dallas, Houston, Memphis and Sacramento.